Operation Karbala-8

 During the night of April 6 to 7, Iranian command attacked.
 40,000 Iranian Pasdaran attempted to breach the last line of defense protecting access to Basra.
-The Iranian offensive failed as the Iraqis mastered defensive combat and had terrifying firepower at their disposal.
-On April 9 and 12 the Iranian government went against its principles and tried to win the battle by using chemical weapons.
+The Iranian offensive failed as the Iraqis were trained in defensive combat and had stronger firepower.
+On April 9 and 12 the Iranian government, against past principles, tried to win the battle using chemical weapons.
 At nightfall Iranian artillery poured phosgene gas in the Iraqi 3rd Army Corps' sector.
 These bombings caused only minimal Iraqi losses of 20 dead and 200 wounded, and did not break the defensive layout around Basra.

-Iran claimed that 250 persons from Iran and 5,000 persons from Iraqi army were killed, and that 200 Iraqis were captured by Iranian forces -- as well as the spoils of war which were obtained by Iran.
+Iran claimed that 250 persons from Iran and 5,000 persons from the Iraqi army were killed, and that 200 Iraqis were captured by Iranian forces -- as well as the spoils of war which were obtained by Iran.
 It also claimed that Iraqi forces used chemical weapons against Iran at this operation.